-As a professional in third party risk management, you probably hear the term service level agreement or SLA for short.
-Make sure you understand what they are.
+As a professional in third party risk management, you probably hear the term service level agreement, or SLA, for short, often.
+So, it’s important to understand what they are.
 To help, we'll go through a few basic points now.

 What’s an SLA?

-A service level agreement – commonly called an SLA – is "an agreement that sets the expectations between the service provider and the customer and describes the products or services to be delivered, the single point of contact for end-user problems and the metrics by which the effectiveness of the process is monitored and approved.”
-Gartner
+A service level agreement (SLA) is "an agreement that sets the expectations between the service provider and the customer and describes the products or services to be delivered, the single point of contact for end-user problems and the metrics by which the effectiveness of the process is monitored and approved.” - Gartner

 It's a key component of every contractual relationship with your third parties.
-The SLA should be developed between your two companies – the financial institution and the third party.
+The SLA should be developed between two companies – your organization and the third party.
 Ideally, it will be tailored to the products and services the third party is providing.

 When something looks amiss, react to it early and inform your board and senior management.
 Also, be sure you have their support in enforcing the contractual terms, even if that means escalating items to make sure you get them.
 While things like due diligence and notification of outages or providing of audit reports may be covered in other areas of the contract, it’s not a bad idea to make sure so that, if not, you can add them as an SLA provision.

 Remember that SLAs provide your organization with an opportunity to set standards, require high-quality performance, identify benchmarks, create consistency and more.
 Therefore, they’re a very important element of any successful third party risk management program.